OdedMous/Medical-Text-Classification/README.md

 ## Goal
 In this project we perform classification using a dissimilarity space.

+The main idea is to perform a smart embedding to each medical transcription in the training set, and then use the embedded vectors to train classifiers

 ## Links
 Spectrogram Classification Using Dissimilarity Space: https://www.mdpi.com/2076-3417/10/12/4176/htm